mkarpiarz/cloud-native-docs/gpu-operator/cdi.rst

 Specifying the Runtime Class for a Pod
 **************************************

+If you enabled CDI as the default container runtime, then you can use the following procedure to specify nvidia-legacy for a workload if you experience trouble.

-You can run the following steps to verify that CDI is enabled or as a routine practice if you did not set CDI as the default runtime class.
+If you did not enable CDI as the default container runtime, then you can use the following procedure to verify that CDI is enabled and as a routine practice to use the CDI mode of the container runtime.

 #.
 Create a file, such as ``cuda-vectoradd-cdi.yaml``, with contents like the following example:

    .. literalinclude:: ./manifests/input/cuda-vectoradd-cdi.yaml
       :language: yaml
+      :emphasize-lines: 7

 #.
 (Optional) Create a temporary namespace:

    .. code-block:: console

-     $ kubectl create ns cdi-verify
+     $ kubectl create ns demo

    *Example Output*

    .. code-block:: output

-     namespace/cdi-verify created
+     namespace/demo created

 #.
 Start the pod:

    .. code-block:: console

-    $ kubectl apply -n cdi-verify -f cuda-vectoradd-cdi.yaml
+    $ kubectl apply -n demo -f cuda-vectoradd-cdi.yaml

    *Example Output*